 If you believe your loved one has been a victim of abuse or neglect in a nursing home, you may be eligible to recover substantial compensation on their behalf.
-A Wesley Chapel nursing home abuse lawyer from Distasio Law Firm will go after the responsible party or parties and help you win the money you deserve.
-Our personal injury attorneys have a long and successful track record of fighting for the rights of injured victims and helping them recover compensation.
+A Wesley Chapel nursing home abuse lawyer from Distasio Law Firm will go after the responsible party or parties and help you fight for the money you deserve.
 We want to put our experience and resources to work for you.

 For a free legal consultation with a nursing home abuse lawyer serving Wesley Chapel, call (813) 259-0022

 The Statute of Limitations for Nursing Home Abuse Cases in Florida

 First and foremost, we want you to understand that the time to take civil action against a nursing home facility or other responsible party is limited.
 Florida law dictates a two-year statute of limitations on filing a lawsuit for nursing home abuse or neglect under Florida Statutes § 400.0236.
 Depending on the circumstances, this timeline generally begins on the date of your loved one’s injury or the date you first recognized the abuse.

 However, the filing window can be longer or shorter if extenuating circumstances apply to your case.
 That is why you may want to consider contacting our law firm as soon as you suspect something is amiss with your loved one’s care.
 An attorney on our team in Wesley Chapel can investigate the nursing home for evidence of abuse and determine if it is appropriate to take action.

 If we need to, we can take steps to begin a lawsuit right away to make sure no important deadlines expire in the case.

 Wesley Chapel Nursing Home Abuse Lawyer Near Me (813) 259-0022